jason-tung/mnist/README.md

 **predicting**

 Each nn object comes with a .predict(tensor x) method which will predict the ys from a given tensor of xs.
 The input for this function must be a tensor made from samples, not just one sample.
 Luckily you can change an ArrayList of tensors into a tensor really easily as this functionality is supported in the constructor: tensor t = new tensor(ArrayList<tensor>). .predict() will output a tensor that corresponds to the y for each sample in x.
+These outputs will be one-hot encoded.
+To extract the class labels, use np.argmax(prediction, axis=1)

 **one-hot-encoding**